DhirajKarangale/pdfppt-export/pdf-ppt-export-react/README.md

 ## 🧠 How the Library Works (Mental Model)

-1. You wrap your dashboard inside a container referenced by `contentRef`
+1. Wrap your dashboard inside a container referenced by `contentRef`
 2. On export, the DOM is **cloned** (original DOM is never mutated)
-3. Elements are processed based on CSS markers:
+3. Elements are processed using CSS markers:
-   - Controls removed
+   - UI controls removed
    - Charts converted
    - Panels detected
 4. Output is generated as **PDF** or **PPTX**